Selected Articles

 Will Stocks Crash in 2026?

 For Heard on the Street, I asked the 64 trillion dollar question: Are we headed for the big one?
 This is a common investor concern any year, and the good news is that pros and amateurs alike vastly overestimate the chances of stocks plunging.
 A typical guess is a 30% likelihood of a 30% or greater drop, but history (and the options market) put the probability much lower.
-The bad news?
-It’s are a bit higher than usual at the moment.
+The bad news? they’re a bit higher than usual at the moment.

 How Strategists Tell the Future